hobrasoft-cz/PDFMU/README.md

 ### Build for Windows using NetBeans

 1. Run NetBeans
-2. File > Open Project > "pdfmu"
+2. File > Open Project > "."
 3. Run > Build Project (pdfmu)

-The resulting file is "pdfmu/target/exe/pdfmu.exe".
+The resulting file is "target/exe/pdfmu.exe".

 ### Build for Windows using Maven

-1. Go to "pdfmu" in command line
+1. Go to "." in command line
 2. `mvn package`

-The resulting file is "pdfmu/target/exe/pdfmu.exe".
+The resulting file is "target/exe/pdfmu.exe".

 ### Build a self-contained JAR using Maven

-1. Go to "pdfmu" in command line
+1. Go to "." in command line
 2. `mvn package assembly:single`

-The resulting file is "pdfmu/target/pdfmu-1.0-SNAPSHOT-jar-with-dependencies.jar".
+The resulting file is "target/pdfmu-1.0-SNAPSHOT-jar-with-dependencies.jar".

 ### Run the self-contained jar

 1. Build the self-contained JAR (see above)
-2. Go to "pdfmu/target" in command line
+2. Go to "target" in command line
 3. `java -jar pdfmu-1.0-SNAPSHOT-jar-with-dependencies.jar`

 ### Generate documentation using Maven and javadoc

-1. Go to "pdfmu" in command line
+1. Go to "." in command line
 2. `mvn javadoc:javadoc`

-To inspect the resulting documentation open "pdfmu/target/site/apidocs/index.html".
+To inspect the resulting documentation open "target/site/apidocs/index.html".

 ## Options